Scientific Name

 Senecio oxyriifolius is very similar to and often confused with Senecio tropaeolifolius.

-Established Senecios are extremely drought tolerant.
-They need some water during the summer but do not leave the soil wet for prolonged periods.
+Established Senecios are extremely drought-tolerant.
+They need some water during the summer, but do not leave the soil wet for prolonged periods.
 Allow the soil to dry out between waterings in winter when they are somewhat dormant.
-Since they are growing in sandy soil, nutrients need to be replenished.
+Since they are growing in sandy soil, they need nutrients replenished.
 Fertilize annually, but lightly.
-Too much fertilizer will cause a lot of leggy growth.
+Too much fertilizer can cause excessive leggy growth.

 Taller varieties can get floppy.
 You can prune them back to where the stem is firm in early spring.
 You can even root the cuttings.